 Service descriptions in a service-oriented solution tend to use business descriptions to provide the context in which the service operates.
 For example, the name of the business process, the goal and typically has an interface to achieve this.
 Microsoft WCF is a technology that was commonly used to implement service-oriented applications in the early 2000s‘.

 Services within a service-oriented architecture may leverage other services to achieve a business outcome, contrast this with MSA where services are typically independent and self-contained, i.e. no calls to other services.
 This is a clear SOA microservices difference.

 Microservices – Attributes

-It can be easier for developers to quickly understand the codebase for a given microservice from end to end due the smaller codebase.
-This also has the value-add off being easier to maintain and update which ultimately improves the frequency at which updates to a microservice can be released, all of which can help improve the frequency at which updates to microservices can be released.
+It can be easier for developers to quickly understand the codebase for a given microservice from end to end due to the smaller codebase.
+This also has the value-add of being easier to maintain and update which ultimately improves the frequency at which updates to a microservice can be released, all of which can help improve the frequency at which updates to microservices can be released.

 In a service-oriented application, quite often, multiple requests often must be made in order to satisfy business requests.
 Throw in a few remote or offshore development teams and your developer productivity could initially take a hit whilst they get used to service-oriented applications architecture.